adamcrosby/aws-cis-scanner/readme.md

 Downloads are in the [bin/](bin/) directory.

+##Usage
+The scanner will use your ~/.aws/credentials and/or ~/.aws/config files for access keys automatically.

+It will also respect environment variables/etc - it is built with the AWS SDK, so all of that should work.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
 The link to the license terms can be found at https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

 **This scanner currently only assesses US-EAST-1 Region.
 It also features very little error checking or recovery, and works through checks linearly.**